 Finally, on August 18th, after many hours of travel, the team returned to the United States.

 March 24 – April 1, 2018

-During the spring break of 2018, a group of 10 students traveled to Majé in hopes of starting to build this project.
-We were able to take EWB members Kennedy Tunks, Matt McMahill, Chandler Olmsted, Kim Rau, Zach Backes, Brandon Lee, Trent McQueen, and Brody Bauman.
-We also took two former members Jake Sanders and Josh Hester along with our professional engineer Gary Cunningham and faculty advisor Dr. Chris Costello.
+During spring break 2018, ten Mizzou EWB members traveled to Majé to implement the project.
+These students were Kennedy Tunks, Matt McMahill, Chandler Olmsted, Kim Rau, Zach Backes, Brandon Lee, Trent McQueen, Brody Bauman, Jake Sanders, and Josh Hester.
+Traveling with them were professional engineer Gary Cunningham and faculty advisor Dr. Christine Costello.

-Our third day in Panama our group split in half.
-Six of us went into the jungle to map out our pipe route and explore the new source.
-These members included Matt, Zach, Kim, Brandon, Brody, and Dr. Costelo.
-These members would hike the 9 km to the source on Monday, then they would hike back to the village on Tuesday when our pipe was supposed to arrive.
-The other six stayed back in the community to work on the tanks and get filter prepped for the new pipeline.
-Alan was also traveling into the city to make sure our pipe was still coming in on Tuesday.
+The next day, our group split in half.
+Matt, Zach, Kim, Brandon, Brody, and Dr. Costello went into the jungle to map the final pipe route and explore the new source.
+They hiked to the source on Monday and back to the community on Tuesday.
+Meanwhile, the rest of the team stayed in the community to work on the tanks and get the filter prepared for the new pipeline.
+Alan also traveled into the city to ensure the pipe would arrive on time.

-The next day was a day of mingling with the community before we departed the next day.
-We played soccer with the kids, talked and laughed with the adults, and even spent an hour on the beach.
-We immersed ourselves in the Panamanian culture, an experience no one on this trip will ever forget.
+The next day was one of mingling with the community before departure.
+We played soccer with the kids, talked and laughed with the adults, and even spent an hour on a nearby beach with some of the locals.
+We immersed ourselves in their culture, an experience no one on the trip will ever forget.